ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-arch.md

     * Risk alerts - indicate issues that are not immediate threats but need to be addressed soon.
     * Efficiency alerts - information to improve performance or reclaim resources.

     VMware Aria Operations Alerts are events that occur on the monitored objects when data analysis indicates deviations from normal metric values, or when an issue occurs with one of the monitored components.
-VMware Aria Operations alerts are assigned one of these categories:
+VMware Aria Operations alerts are assigned to one of these categories:
     * Critical - must be acted upon immediately.
     * Immediate - must be acted on as soon as possible.
     * Warning - must be checked when time allows.